miku272/kuvaka_tech/README.md

 ## 🧪 Testing

 The project includes test setup in the `test/` directory.
-Add unit tests, widget tests, and integration tests as needed.

 ## 📝 Code Generation Details